First-Year Foundations@Innis

 Course Code: FAH198H1F

 Art causes scandals for many reasons, provoking a range of consequences, including censorship, cuts to government funding of the arts or even destruction of the work in question.
-In this course we will consider a number of kinds of art scandal arising from exhibition in public galleries and urban spaces.
+In this course we will consider a number of kinds of art scandal arising from exhibition in public galleries and urban spaces, including those that have to do with legal issues such as plagiarism and vandalism; aesthetic objections on the part of the public, ranging from perceived obscenity to simple resentment of abstract art; racism; sacrilege; and political subversion, amongst others.

 Have a question?

 Need more info about FYF@Innis seminars?
 Not sure which courses are right for you?
 We can help.
-Contact our program coordinator, Jannie Chien.
+Contact our program coordinator, Rima Oassey.

 programs.innis@utoronto.ca